-External aluminium surface - Your bifold door should only be washed down with a soft bristled brush using warm water and mild detergent.
+External aluminium surface - Your bifold should only be washed down with a soft bristled brush using warm water and mild detergent.
 Rinse well with fresh water and remove any detergent residue.
 Care should be taken to avoid excessive amounts of water entering the roller and locking system.
-Strong detergents and abrasive cleaners should never be used to clean your bifold door as they may scratch or damage the surface finish.
+Strong detergents and abrasive cleaners should never be used to clean your bifold as they may scratch or damage the surface finish.

 Track and bearings – Using a spatula or similar (not your finger) apply a small amount, typically a ¼ teaspoon, of white petroleum jelly (Vaseline) or similar lubricant to the inner lip of each side of the track.
 Ensure the wheels pass through the lubricant and it is distributed evenly along the track.
 Put additional lubricant around the bearings again using a spatula.
-Lubricant reduces the wear, improves smoothness and further protects against corrosion of the track and bearings.
+Lubricant reduces the wear, improves smooth operation and further protects against corrosion of the track and bearings.